e-nios/RNA-seq-QTL/README.md

 **Contrast of interest**: A string containing the contrast of interest, following the previous example the input should be **Normal-Case** (or **Case-Normal**, depending on the contrast the user needs to test).

 ### 3.4.
 HAPPY
-**Chromosome**: A string specifying the chromosome that the QTL analysis will be performed upon.
+**Chromosome**: A string specifying the chromosome containing the QTL peak from the QTL analysis.
 For example **chr5** (the user is required to input the chr prefix)

 **Locus**: An integer specifying the genetic locus of the QTL peak from the QTL analysis.
 For example **2235**.

 **Phenotype Name**: A string specifying the phenotype name in the data.txt file.
 For example **DB0123**.

-**Input File**: A string specifying the input file for the QTL analysis.
+**Input File**: A string specifying the input phenotype file for the QTL analysis.
 For example **data.txt** (the path to the file is not required, provided that it is inside the working directory as described in  1.3.
 Prepare the working directory).

 ### Authors